bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 ```
 const [count, setCount] = useState(0);
 ```
-The useState hook returns an array.
+The `useState` Hook returns an array.
 The first entry of the array is the the current value of the state, at this point it will be 0.
 The second entry of the array is a function to update the state.

 Now, we can pass the current value of the state and function for update the state: